sudo-gera/serverless_remote_shell/README.md

 No encryption is performed.
 Use at your own risk.
 ## description:
 Imagine the situation:
 You are providing tech support.
-You want to connect to client, but you're not going to explain steps to setup sshd.
+You want to connect to your friend, but you're not going to explain steps to setup sshd.
 This serverless remote shell will help you.
 ## Installation (on your computer)
 1. install python3
 2. install pip